New readers: This is part 3 of the Our Story series. If you haven’t read part 1 and/or part 2 I suggest you do that first and then come back here.

 I realise that up to this point, our story doesn’t sound like the story of people who are able to escape the rat race in their 30s.
-By now, you are probably wondering if and when we will turn things around.
-So far, this has been a story about lost life savings, stupid investment decisions, our carefree (and savings-free) 20s, a gambling problem and a failed semi-retirement trial.
+By now, you are probably wondering if and when we turned things around.
+So far, this has been a story about lost life savings, stupid investment decisions, our carefree (and savings-free) 20s, a gambling problem and a failed freelance business.

-After about 6 months in my “Mulled Wine and Online Gambling” phase, I realised I had a problem.
+After about six months in my “Mulled Wine and Online Gambling” phase, I realised I had a problem.
 Look at this infographic from Wait But Why (one of my favourite blogs):

 I was stuck in the big grey oval – FAILURE.
 I didn’t enjoy what I was doing and it was actively destroying my future health and wealth.
-This just wasn’t me – I had always been a positive and optimistic person after all.
+This just wasn’t me – I had always been a positive and optimistic person.
 I finally realized what was happening to me.

 Long story short – Mr. Flamingo quit his job, we sold most of our possessions, packed our remaining stuff in two suitcases and moved to the other side of the world – Australia.

 We didn’t really have a plan when we moved to Australia, we just went and wanted to “see how we go”.
 Mr. Flamingo liked the idea of being closer to his family and I liked the idea of living by the ocean.
 That was it.

 After we arrived in Sydney, we started looking for jobs.
 We only had a few thousand dollars with us (a loan from my dad), so we knew that if we didn’t find jobs quickly, we would have to leave.
 Mr. Flamingo’s plan B was to move into his dad’s caravan in regional Queensland if we ran out of money.